-- 1) Request of the Chair of CUHSR, in writing within ten days, that an evaluation be completed. - 2) The Chair requests the Liaison Committee to appoint subcommittee of CUHSR to review the project in question. - 3) The subcommittee reviews the project and sends a written report to CUHSR with their recommendations - 4) CUHSR will again review the project and deliver its decision, considering the report of the subcommittee, while not bound by its recommendation.
+- 1) Request of the Chair of CUHSR, in writing within ten days, that an evaluation be completed. - 2) The Chair requests an ad hoc Liaison Committee be appointed by the Associate Provost for Research to review the project in question.

+- The subcommittee reviews the project and sends a written report to CUHSR with their recommendations - 4) CUHSR will again review the project and deliver its decision, considering the report of the subcommittee, while not bound by its recommendation.